 AOF’s William G. Anderson, DO, Minority Scholarship recognizes today’s minority medical students who are on their way to becoming tomorrow’s doctors committed to a life-long pursuit to eliminate health care disparities and to enhance patient-centered care.
 Annual scholarship awards of $10,000 will be presented to three minority students who are committed to osteopathic principals and practice, excel academically, and have proven to be leaders in addressing educational, societal, and health needs of minorities.

 Recognizing today's minority medical students as they work to become tomorrow's doctors.

-- Current Resume or CV (should include memberships, osteopathic or other)
+- Current Resume or Curriculum Vitae (include all current memberships, osteopathic or other)